 This result above implies that for each $\hb$, the integral in (\ref{hbar-total-var}) converges; furthermore the convergence is uniform in $a(\hb)$.
 As in the rational case, this means that a variation of Theorem \ref{main-thm} can be applied to guarantee the existence of approximate functions in this case as well.
-The same analysis as in the previous subsection leads to a corollary about the EVs that lie close to $0$ (here we use once again the symbolism of (\ref{wkb-a-ev}), (\ref{wkb-mu-ev}) but with the $A$ from (\ref{a-expo-gen})).
+The same analysis as in the previous subsection leads to a corollary about the EVs that lie close to $0$ (here we use once again the symbolism of (\ref{wkb-a-ev}), (\ref{wkb-mu-ev}) but with an $A$ satisfying Assumption \ref{a-expo-gen}.